3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Figure 5-3d) Shows the UVW coordinate space and where the sampling point (+) is evaluated, and the UVW-locations to which the voxel centers of the \<image3d>-element map.

-Figure 5-3e) illustrates where the sampling point (+) ends up in the voxel coordinate space.
-The mapping of UVW to voxel coordinates in the \<image3d>-element is described in [Chapter 2.
+Figure 5-3e) illustrates where the sampling point (+) ends up in the voxel index space.
+The mapping of UVW to voxel indices in the \<image3d>-element is described in [Chapter 2.
 3D Image](#chapter-2-3d-image).

 _Figure 5-2: Illustration of the different coordinate systems and 3MF elements in the sampling process. a) the object to be sampled at position (+). b) A view into the \<volumetricstack>.
 The original clipping surface from a) is only shown for illustration porpuses. c) Shows the \<volumetricstack> again.
-The unit box of the UVW coordinate system is shown as a wireframe. d) The UVW coordinate space and the UVW-locations to which the voxel-centers map. e) The sampling point (+) in the voxel coordinate space._
+The unit box of the UVW coordinate system is shown as a wireframe. d) The UVW coordinate space and the UVW-locations to which the voxel-centers map. e) The sampling point (+) in the voxel index space._
 ![Illustration of different coordinate systems in the sampling process](images/fig_coordinatesystems.png)